 Talisker Mine RuinsFree

-Talisker Mine was once the largest silver and lead mines in South Australia.
+Talisker Mine was once the largest silver and lead mine in South Australia.
 The Talisker Mining Company began working July 1862.
-After the arrival of a shipload of Cornish Miners from Glenelg six distinct lodes were located.
-Within one month ore was dispatched to England for assaying and start made with opening up the mine and building the nearby township of Silverton.
+After the arrival of a shipload of Cornish Miners from Glenelg, six distinct lodes were located.
+Within one month ore was dispatched to England for assaying and a start made with opening up the mine and building the nearby township of Silverton.

-The silver and lead was shipped from nearby Fishery Bay where it was carried to the lighters moored in chest deep water for ferrying to the large ships.
-36,000 bags of ore weighing 1,600 tones and 890 tons of ingots were carried in this way.
+The silver and lead was shipped from nearby Fishery Bay, where it was carried to the lighters moored in chest deep water for ferrying to the large ships.
+36,000 bags of ore, weighing 1,600 tons, and 890 tons of ingots were carried in this way.

 Today an interpretive trail through the mine ruins and bushland has been created.
 The walk takes about an hour.
 Maps can be purchased from the Yankalilla Bay Visitor Information Centre.